riscv-non-isa/riscv-sbi-doc/riscv-sbi.md

 exception and performs no other operation.
 The required arguments are passed through registers *a0-a2* and the SBI call type is passed via register *a7*.
 Once the machine mode receives the trap, it identifies the type of SBI call from *a7* register and perform required operation.
+Any unsupported SBI call shoud return error i.e.ENOSYS to indicate the supervisor mode that it is not supported.
 Individual SBI call signature and its purpose is described next.

 ### Timer
 ```C